Vectorial engineering of second-harmonic generation in silicon-based waveguides integrated with 2D materials: Methods

 \section{Methods}

 \threesubsection{MoS$_2$-loaded waveguide design and fabrication} MoS$_2$ monolayers were exfoliated from bulk 2H-phase MoS$_2$ bulk crystal (2D Semiconductors) by the standard scotch tape technique onto a viscoelastic polydimethylsiloxane (PDMS) stamp for inspection under an optical microscope.
 The SiN WGs used in this work were designed by us and fabricated by Ligentec SA.
-The WG is cladded in a SiO$_2$ substrate and has cross-section dimensions of 1 $\mu$m $\times$ 0.8 $\mu$m (width $\times$ height).
-There is a 100 nm spacing between the WG top surface and the MoS$_2$ flake.
+Scanning electron microscopy images of the WGs are provided in the Supplementary Information section 3.
+The SiN core of the WGs is cladded in a SiO$_2$ substrate and has cross-section dimensions of 1 $\mu$m $\times$ 0.8 $\mu$m (width $\times$ height).
+As schematically shown in \cref{fig:SHG_experiment}a, the WG is L shaped, to prevent stray light from being collected at the output.
+Close to the input and output, the SiO$_2$ thickness over the WG is of 6.3 µm, being reduced to 100 nm where the MoS$_2$ flake is to be deposited, which is the standard SiO$_2$ thickness set by Ligentec for regions of the chip where the waveguide’s top surface must be exposed.
 There is an inverted taper at the chip input to optimize light coupling to the TE$_0$ mode in the waveguide.
-The selected MoS$_2$ flake was aligned and transferred onto the SiN WG at 60°C by using a commercial transfer system (HQ Graphene). \cref{fig:design_considerations}(b) shows the optical image of a representative MoS$_2$ flake transferred to the WG.
+The inverted taper is a feature available in the foundry’s process design kit (PDK), whose specifications are not shared with customers.
+There is no inverted taper at the output, so that all SH output modes are efficiently collected and analyzed.
+The selected MoS$_2$ flake was aligned and transferred onto the SiN WG at 60°C by using a commercial transfer system (HQ Graphene). \cref{fig:design_considerations}(d) shows the optical image of a representative MoS$_2$ flake transferred to the WG.